daring2/jmix-menu-editor/README.md

 The add-on provides support of multiple main menus in Jmix applications.
 Menus are stored in the database and can be created and edited at runtime using the administration screens.

+Main functions:
+- allow to change menu structure and menu items properties (caption, shortcut, icon, etc) using the administration screens at runtime.
+- allow to use multiple main menus with different structure for different use groups

+Note: the add-on doesn't change user permissions so visibility of menu items depends on the assigned permissions.

 ## Installation
 Install the add-on using the following coordinates `'io.github.it-syn:jmix-menu-editor-starter:<add-on version>'` according [the platform documentation](https://docs.jmix.io/jmix/studio/marketplace.html).